scalecraft-ai/skiguard-example/README.md

 ## Kubernetes Deployment

-You can deploy the Snowguard application to a Kubernetes cluster using the Kustomize base in the [k8s directory](./k8s).
-You will need to create a secret with the environment variables for the Snowguard application.
+You can deploy the Skiguard application to a Kubernetes cluster using the Kustomize base in the [k8s directory](./k8s).
+You will need to create a secret with the environment variables for the Skiguard application.
 An example secret is provided in the [k8s directory](./k8s/secrets.sh).